ODonnellM/clickLight/README.md

 more personlized use case.

 ####Some Expectations
 Using clicklight is as simple as calling it on the image or collection of images you want to apply it to.
 The system expects these images to be passed in via the jQuery selector used when calling clicklight.

-In addition, clicklight expects the image in question to be wrapped in `<div></div>` tags allowing it to apply CSS and insert a canvas per image into the webpage.
+In addition, clicklight expects the image(s) in question to be wrapped in `<div></div>` tags allowing it to apply CSS and insert a canvas per image into the webpage.
 Beyond this, the image must also have an associated map via the images 'usemap' attribute.
-Lastly, an ID, denoted by: `data-cl-uid="some_id"` needs to be placed on every area element that clicklight will be responsible for.
+Lastly, an ID, denoted by - `data-cl-uid="some_id"` - needs to be placed on every area element that clicklight will be responsible for.
 Every area without this ID will raise an exception and be ignored by clicklight.

 Prior to instantiation, this would be considered proper setup:

   ```html
    <div>